-The ability for every accounting department to securely access real-time data is crucial.
+The ability of every accounting department to securely access real-time data is crucial.
 Doing away with the on-prem solution and using a cloud-based service eliminates the processes slowing you down and costing you money.

-Questions to ask during your fact-finding mission:
+Questions to ask during the automation fact-finding mission:

 1) How many steps are in the current AR/AP workflow from start to finish?

 2) How many invoices do we process per day, per week, and per year?

 3) How many employees are managing invoices?
 And how much time do they spend on this task?

 It is essential to know and prioritize the must-have benefits to ensure the right pain points are addressed.

 Questions to ask: